ATTX-project/ATTX-project.github.io/attx_project/Containerized-testing.md

 There are two tasks for running the tests:
 * `runIntegTests` -  for running the test in the local environment with all the ports exposed, thus allowing for rapid development; It will also start the containers needed, by default they will expose ports;
 * `runContainerTests` - for running tests in the CI environment or a closed test setup, and for this one needs the Gradle property `-PtestEnv=CI`.
-This task will run the tests inside a container on the same network as the other containers without the need of exposing all the ports.
+This task will build and run the tests inside a container on the same network as the other containers without the need of exposing all the ports.

 Running the tests inside the container:
 * `gradle -PregistryURL=attx-dev:5000 -PsnapshotRepoURL=http://attx-dev:8081 -PtestEnv=CI clean runContainerTests`